swiftlang/swift-evolution/proposals/0000-mathable.md

 ...
 ```

 ### Functions defined on Mathable
 `cos`, `sin`, `tan`, `acos`, `asin`, `atan`, `atan2`, `exp`, `exp2`, `exp10`, `expm1`, `log`, `log2`,
 `log10`, `logp1`, `pow`, `root`, `cosh`, `sinh`, `tanh`, `acosh`, `asinh`, `atanh`, `erf`, `erfc`,
 `gamma`, `lgamma`.

-Most of these will directly shim the C math library equivalents.
-A few bear special
+Most of these directly shim the C math library equivalents.
+A few warrant special discussion:
-discussion:
 - `exp10` does not exist on all targets; we'll fall back on implementing it as `pow(10, x)`
 in those cases.
 On platforms where `pow` has sub-ulp accuracy this always yields correct
 results for exact powers of ten, but it may result in small but noticeable rounding errors